 Provision of test and training facilities – these are obligations that need to be written into the functional requirements for service providers.

-The Phase Two project team will disband once the regulatory services are available for use.
-The governance entity will provide support for the testing and bringing into use of its services by members.

 The preparation of the consolidated plan will assume that Member States will use their regulatory powers to oblige all RUs and IMs to prepare a plan and to adhere to the consolidated plan.
-Despite this, there is a risk that the Phase Two transition team may not receive plans from all implicated companies.
-For example, there are under-financed UIC members (won’t do anything as they have no money), non-UIC members (consider the Regulation does not apply to them), PSO contractors (who execute rather than determine the service they provide) and small railways (who consider they are too small to worry about).
+Despite this, there is a risk that the Phase Two Transition team may not receive plans from all implicated companies.
+For example, there are under-financed UIC members (will not do anything as they have no money), non-UIC members (consider the Regulation does not apply to them), PSO contractors (who execute rather than determine the service they provide) and small railways (who consider they are too small to worry about).

-In each of these cases, the Phase Two transition project team will plan on the basis of proposed mitigations and actions that ensure those companies meet their obligations according to the masterplan consolidated timetable.
+In each of these cases, the Phase Two Transition team will plan on the basis of proposed mitigations and actions that ensure those companies meet their obligations according to the masterplan consolidated timetable.
 In the general case, the mitigation is expected to be to request the Member State to oblige the RU to act in a timely manner.

+The Phase Two Development team will disband once the regulatory services are available for use.
+The governance entity will provide support for the testing and bringing into use of its services by members.

 During their implementation projects there will be no external financial support for RUs and IMs.
 This adds another risk to the overall masterplan where the RU or IM is not able or willing to use its own funds for this purpose.